 Because there are so many important hormones in the body this is going to be split into a multi part blog series revolving around different classes of hormones.

 This is the main male sex hormone, and while women still have testosterone it’s nowhere near the level that men have.
+With sex hormones absolute values matter, but so do ratios as well.

 Testosterone in men is responsible for: